 Mrs. Bradley is asked to the Cartaret Training College to investigate the disappearance, of Miss Murchan, the former Warden of Athelstan House at the College.
 Her disappearance after going to fix her hair during an end-of-term dance has caused some consternation.
 When Mrs. Bradley takes up residence, things immediately begin to happen.
 Tripwires have been set up across some doorways.
 There’s an unauthorised bonfire outside.
 A cook goes missing.
 A girl’s lovely hair is crudely and cruelly shorn.
 Oh, and there’s one skeleton too many, and in a nearby limestone pit, someone’s been cooking something rather large.
 With a numerous student body, divided into different houses with resonant names from English history, suspects are available a-plenty, and the danger seems very real.

 All of these typically macabre elements are played out against characters, with the introduction not only of Mrs. Bradley’s nephew Jonathan, but with other new characters: Deborah Cloud, trainee teacher, and the unforgettable trio of “the Three Musketeers,” Kitty Trevelyan, Alice Boorman, and, of course, Laura Menzies (or “Dog,” as she is affectionately known, “half-Scot, half-Amazon”).
 Those who have read later entries in Mitchell’s canon will realise that, of course, this is a consequential meeting… even if Mitchell herself doesn’t necessarily seem to know it.
 Although Laura makes her first appearance here, it is Deborah who often seems like the annointed favourite and probable future collaborator with Mrs. Bradley (she does reappear, as do the Three Musketeers, in the next novel, The Worsted Viper).
 For that matter, practically every member of the Lestrange-Bradley ménage introduced to date makes an appearance, with only Lady Selina missing out on the festivities.
 These include Sally Lestrange (Brazen Tongue), Carey Lestrange (Dead Men’s Morris et suivant), and even Denis, who asks at Christmas if Mrs. Bradley has brought a boar’s head (a reference once again to events in Dead Men’s Morris).
-The Ditch family even makes a brief appearance once again.
+The Ditch family even makes a brief appearance once again, for which trouble one hopes they were adequately compensated.

 Stripping out the Lestrange Bradley family references, though, would yield a strikingly similar book to Miss Mitchell’s 1949 juvenile novel, The Seven Stones Mystery, right down to making the same Wodehouse-based “crime wave at Blandings” joke.
 Mitchell’s juvenile heroine Pam is basically a younger incarnation of Laura Menzies, in all of her glory.
-Of course, Mitchell wass very much a school-focused writer, so perhaps such comparisons are an example of being too exacting a critic.
+Of course, Mitchell was very much a school-focused writer, so perhaps such comparisons are an example of being too exacting a critic.
 After all, this is the same author who wrote two separate novels about murders in nunneries.

 Of course, it can go too far for some.
 If poetry isn’t your bag, the lines in the penultimate chapter and the title of the final chapter may well be lost on you.
 For that reason, you should consider having a look at the text of Algernon Swinburne’s “Itylus,” and read up the background mythology, because it gives away the whole of the motivation for the central murder of the story.
 There is no doubt that Miss Mitchell enjoyed a literary flare, and this case is no exception.